Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Abstract

 \section{Abstract}

-We extend recent results of~\cite{Ehrlacher2013} characterising the \textit{decay} of elastic fields generated by defects in crystalline materials to dislocations in multilattices.
-Specifically, we establish that the elastic field generated by a dislocation in a multilattice can be decomposed into a continuum field predicted by linearised elasticity, and a discrete and nonlinear core corrector representing the defect core.
-We discuss the consequences of this result for cell size effects in numerical simulations.
+We precisely and rigorously characterise the decay of elastic fields generated by dislocations in crystalline materials, focusing specifically on the role of multilattices.
+Concretely, we establish that the elastic field generated by a dislocation in a multilattice can be decomposed into a continuum field predicted by a linearised Cauchy-Born elasticity theory, and a discrete and nonlinear core corrector representing the defect core.
+We demonstrate both analytically and numerically the consequences of this result for cell size effects in numerical simulations.